 - Don’t believe everything you think.
 Ever heard this phrase?
 Well, now is the time to do just that.
 Yes, you could have an internal debate with yourself to “prove” the belief is true (not helpful), but I suggest you gently remind yourself that beliefs are not always true, even if you feel they are.
 Look at your behavior, the results of your work.
 You have delivered in the past and you will again.

 - Pay attention to the here and now.
 Take some deep breaths and focus on your internal body signals without judgment.
 Just be in the moment.
 If that doesn’t work, distract yourself until those feelings go away—whether it’s Sudoku, TV, a podcast, music—anything external that distracts from the internal.
 These feelings will pass, but you may be able to help them pass quicker.

 Let me know if these strategies work for you.
-And if you find yourself believing you are an impostor more often than is helpful to your career, let’s talk.
+And if you find yourself believing you are an impostor more often than is helpful to your career, send me an email and we’ll talk.